 The influence of Community action in helping young people, the long-term unemployed and those at risk of social exclusion to enter the labour market is limited by the relatively small scale of expenditure compared with national spending on employment measures.
-This means that national priorities have tended to determine the focus of programmes.
-In addition, the broad scope of activities covered by Objective 3 has made it difficult to concentrate Community support solely on targeted measures.
+This means that national priorities have tended to

-According to the evaluations carried out,14 ESF measures had two kinds of effect, according to whether they were addressed to direct beneficiaries (ie people) or systems (changes in public intervention).
+According to the evaluations carried out, 14 ESF measures had two kinds of effect, according to whether they were addressed to direct beneficiaries (ie people) or systems (changes in public intervention).